yashtazor/Blueronic/README.md

 * Access the app on localhost at port 5000.

 <b> <p align = "center"> Created by Ayanabha Jana, Yash Dekate, Alpanshu Kataria, and Rohan Dastidar. </p> </b>

+#### Cite the following paper when referring this project for academic endeavours
+Jana, A., Dekate, Y., Kataria, A., Dastidar, R., Phamila Y, A. V. and Geetha, S. (2021). <i>Healthcare Supply Chain Optimization using Machine Learning Techniques</i>, International Journal of Scientific Research in Engineering and Management, Vol. 5, No. 11